Berkeley-Data/unbreak.info/README.md

 # unbreak.info

-This repository consists of

-1. A [notebook](model_error_analysis.ipynb) that describes the error analysis for each of the conflicted voter models developed by our strategy methodology
-2. Source code for our public website at [unbreak.info](https://unbreak.info)
+This repository contains the source code for our project website,[unbreak.info](https://unbreak.info).

 For futher information: